titumozammel/human-energy-economics/README.md

 These conditions should not automatically be treated as independent root causes.

 **Decision Quality**, for example, may function as a mediator or emergent condition influenced by information, capability, authority, connection, demand, and enablement.

+The six conditions are therefore **interrelated diagnostic conditions**, not six isolated variables or a rigid sequential model.

 ---